High Protein Spinach & Artichoke Dip

 • Peel and mince the garlic.

 • In a medium-heat skillet, saute onions until translucent.
 This will take around 3 – 5 minutes.
-Stir reguarly to avoid burning/sticking to the pan.
+Stir regularly to avoid burning/sticking to the pan.

 • Add the minced garlic and saute for another 3 – 5 minutes, stirring regularly to avoid burning.

-• In a blender, blend the cooked onion/garlic, milk, artichokes, nutritional yeast, tofu, spices, and lemon until smooth and creamy.
+• In a blender, blend the milk, nutritional yeast, tofu, spices, and lemon juice until smooth and creamy.

 • Cook for 30 – 40 minutes.

-• I like to broil it for a couple of minutes at the end to brown the parm.
+• I like to broil it for a couple of minutes at the end to brown the parmesan.

 Silly Little Haiku